OrzGeeker/OrzMC/README.md

             -f, --forceUpgrade
                 when deploy spigot server, the option can upgrade your map from old game version

+            -b, --backup
+                backup your minecraft world into ~/minecraft_world_backup directory as zip file!
 ```

 ## Run Client